-Data from the USGS produced waters database were presented in Section 2, Table 2-5 and Figure 2-36.
-There were no data available for the Domengine Formation.
-There were limited data available for the Markley-Nortonville Formation (undifferentiated); however, these produced waters data were collected from legacy wells over 10 miles northwest of Rindle Tract.
+Data from the USGS produced waters database were presented in Section 2, Table 2-7 and Figure 2-39.
+There were no data available for the Mokelumne River Formation or the Domengine Formation.
+There were limited data available for the Markley-Nortonville Formation (undifferentiated); however, these produced waters data were collected from legacy wells over 10 miles northwest of Rindge Tract.
 Public water supply wells for the City of Stockton and surrounding communities are tested on an annual basis at a minimum.
 No site-specific background data have been collected for any of the proposed monitoring units to date.
 Once the monitoring wells are installed, Pelican will collect baseline data at these wells according to the frequency and schedule described in a following section.